Toller

 Toller is a ward within the City of Bradford Metropolitan District Council of West Yorkshire, England.
-The population of the ward as of the 2011 Census was 19,914.
+The population of the ward as of the 2011 Census was 19,914, almost 75% of which is British Asian.

-Demographics

-The area is ethnically diverse, with a significant Pakistani population.

 Councillors

 Toller ward is represented on Bradford Council by three Labour Party councillors, Imran Hussain, Fozia Shaheen and Arshad Hussain.
 Councillor Imran Hussain is also Deputy Leader of Bradford Council's Labour Group.